AllenInstitute/patchseqtools/README.md

 # Allen Institute Patch-seq documents and tools
-Patch-seq is powerful technique that allow for multimodal characterization of individual neurons – electrophysiological, morphological and transcriptomic.
+Patch-seq is powerful technique that allows for multimodal characterization of individual neurons – electrophysiological, morphological and transcriptomic.
 At the Allen Institute we have optimized this technique to efficiently collect high-quality data.
-On this GitHub repo we provide the manuscript and associated data, detailed protocol, Allen Institute manuscripts that have utilized this technique, links to Allen Institute resources and software.
+On this GitHub repo we provide the manuscript and associated data, detailed protocol, Allen Institute manuscripts that have utilized this technique and links to Allen Institute resources and software.

 ## Patch-seq detailed protocol on protocols.io
 https://doi.org/10.17504/protocols.io.bpbuminw